 - UW–Madison Summer Research Opportunity Program (SROP; note that participants since Summer 2017 will receive fee grant coupon codes directly from the Graduate School)

 2. Instructions for domestic applicants who have grown up in a low-income family

-You may be eligible for an application fee grant if you can document that you were low income prior to or during college; specifically, if you can document that you were low income prior to or during college, and within the past two years, by completing a Student Financial Background and Status form.
+You may be eligible for an application fee grant if you can document that you were low income prior to or during college and are completing or completed your undergraduate education in the past two academic years.
+Applicants can document this by completing a Student Financial Background and Status form.
 This form can be obtained through the graduate application or the Fee Grant Verification Form, and your information must be verified by the financial aid office of your undergraduate institution.
 Once submitted, the Graduate School will review the form and notify you within five (5) business days if you have been approved for a fee grant.

 3. Instructions for domestic applicants who have been impacted by a natural disaster or recent major unexpected life event

 If you are an applicant who has been impacted by a natural disaster or a recent major unexpected life event in the past year, please follow the instructions on the Fee Grant Verification Form to provide additional information on how you have been impacted by this event.